 5. Finally, please choose a directory to save the checked files.

 After recovering the lost data, please back up the data saved on the hard disk, for you are required to format the hard disk in the following steps to complete bad sector repair.

 Step 3: Format the Hard Disk with MiniTool Partition Wizard

 In this situation, it is recommended to use MiniTool Partition Wizard to achieve the logical bad sector repair by formatting the hard drive.

-3. Once you get the Format Partition window, please set partition label, file system and cluster size for the selected partition according to your own situation and then click the OK
+3. Once you get the Format Partition window, please set partition label, file system and cluster size for the selected partition according to your own situation and then click the OK button.

 4. After going back to the main interface, please click the Apply button to complete these changes.

 Step 4: Run SFC again to check the bad sectors